 Understanding the Connection Between Alcohol and UTIs

-Drinking too much alcohol can be hard on your body and potentially contribute to UTIs or worsen their symptoms.
-Understanding how consuming alcohol can impact your urinary system can help you take precautions that may lower the chance of getting a UTI.
+Drinking too much alcohol can be hard on your body and may potentially contribute to UTIs or worsen their symptoms.
+The impact of alcohol on the urinary system can lead to dehydration, which makes it easier for bacteria to thrive and cause infections.
+Understanding the relationship between alcohol consumption and urinary health can help you take precautions, such as staying hydrated and moderating your drinking, to lower the chances of developing a UTI.

 Can Alcohol Directly Cause a UTI?